Philosophy of Technology

 One issue that is at stake in this debate is the notion of responsibility.
 Davis (2012), and also for example Ladd (1991), argue for a notion of responsibility that focuses less on blame and stresses the forward-looking or virtuous character of assuming responsibility.
 But many others focus on backward-looking notions of responsibility that stress accountability, blameworthiness or liability.
 Zandvoort (2000), for example has pleaded for a notion of responsibility in engineering that is more like the legal notion of strict liability, in which the knowledge condition for responsibility is seriously weakened.
 Doorn (2012) compares three perspectives on responsibility ascription in engineering—a merit-based, a right-based and a consequentialist perspective—and argues that the consequentialist perspective, which applies a forward-looking notion of responsibility, is most powerful in influencing engineering practice.

 The difficulty of attributing individual responsibility may lead to the Problem of Many Hands (PMH).
 The term was first coined by Dennis Thompson (1980) in an article about the responsibility of public officials.
 The term is used to describe problems with the ascription of individual responsibility in collective settings.
-Doorn (2010) has proposed a procedurals approach, based on Rawls’ reflective equilibrium model, to deal with the PMH; other ways of dealing with the PMH include the design of institutions that help to avoid it or an emphasis on virtuous behavior in organizations (Van de Poel and Nihlén Fahlquist 2012).
+Doorn (2010) has proposed a procedurals approach, based on Rawls’ reflective equilibrium model, to deal with the PMH; other ways of dealing with the PMH include the design of institutions that help to avoid it or an emphasis on virtuous behavior in organizations (van de Poel, Royakers, & Zwart 2015).

 In the last decades, increasingly attention is paid not only to ethical issues that arise during the use of a technology, but also during the design phase.
 An important consideration behind this development is the thought that during the design phase technologies, and their social consequences, are still malleable whereas during the use phase technologies are more or less given and negative social consequences may be harder to avoid or positive effects harder to achieve.

-In computer ethics, an approach known as Value-Sensitive Design (VSD) has been developed to explicitly address the ethical nature of design.
-VSD aims at integrating values of ethical importance in engineering design in a systematic way (Friedman and Kahn 2003).
+In computer ethics, an approach known as Value Sensitive Design (VSD) has been developed to explicitly address the ethical nature of design.
+VSD aims at integrating values of ethical importance in engineering design in a systematic way (Friedman & Hendry 2019).
 The approach combines conceptual, empirical and technical investigations.
 There is also a range of other approaches aimed at including values in design.
-‘Design for X’ approaches in engineering aim at including instrumental values (like maintainability, reliability and costs) but they also include design for sustainability, inclusive design, and affective design (Holt and Barnes 2010).
+‘Design for X’ approaches in engineering aim at including instrumental values (like maintainability, reliability and costs) but they also include design for sustainability, inclusive design, and affective design (Holt & Barnes 2010).
 Inclusive design aims at making designs accessible to the whole population including, for example, handicapped people and the elderly (Erlandson 2008).
 Affective design aims at designs that evoke positive emotions with the users and so contributes to human well-being.
 Van de Hoven, Vermaas, and van de Poel 2015 gives a good overview of the state-of-the art of value sensitive design for various values and application domains.

 The risks of technology are one of the traditional ethical concerns in the ethics of technology.
 Risks raise not only ethical issues but other philosophical issues, such as epistemological and decision-theoretical issues as well (Roeser et al. 2012).